-Automatically This option is strongly recommended.
-Check the Synchronize with box to have the router connect to an NTP server on D-Link's Internet the Internet (not a local server).
+Automatically Check the box to have the router synchronize with a Synchronize with time server on the Internet (not a local server).
+This D-Link's Internet option is strongly recommended.

 Time Server:

 NTP Server Used: Select an NTP server from the drop-down menu and click Update Now.